-- Lending Fundamentals and Ethics: The Initial Assessment; The Eight Cs of Credit; Employment/Income Considerations; Qualifying Rates; Debt Servicing Ratio (DSR); Net Servicing Ratio (NSR); Loan to Value Ratio (LVR); Lender's Mortgage Insurance (LMI); Loan Serviceability Calculators; Statement of Position; Risks and Mitigants; Credit Reports; Non-Resident Lending; Ethical Considerations.
+- Lending Fundamentals and Ethics: The Initial Assessment; The Eight Cs of Credit; Employment/Income Considerations; Qualifying Rates; Debt Servicing Ratio (DSR); Net Servicing Ratio (NSR); Loan to Value Ratio (LVR); Lender's Mortgage Insurance (LMI); Loan Serviceability Calculators; Statement of Position; Risks and Mitigants; Credit Guides; Non-Resident Lending; Ethical Considerations.

-- Calculation of Fees; Use of Grants and Concessions: Stamp Duty and Other Duties; Miscellaneous Fees; State-Specific Grants and Concessions.
+- Calculation of Fees; Use of Grants and Concessions: Stamp Duty and Other Duties; Fees; State-Specific Grants and Concessions.

 - Understanding Financials and Corporate Entities: Balance Sheet; Profit and Loss Statement; Corporate Entities; Self-Employed Client and Case Study.